leongxudong/MSMQ-Vulnerbaility/readme.md

 # MSMQ Vulnerability (CVE-2023-21554)

+Payload for Exploit is adapted from 3tternp at https://github.com/3tternp/CVE-2023-21554

 This repository contains documentation, detection techniques, and mitigation strategies for the Microsoft Message Queuing (MSMQ) Remote Code Execution vulnerability — CVE-2023-21554, also known as "QueueJumper".

 ## 📌 Overview